Niyastech007/AI-Disease-Prediction-System/README.md

-# AI-Disease-Prediction-System
-AI-based disease prediction project using python and machine learning.
 # AI Disease Prediction System

-This project predicts diseases based on symptoms using Machine Learning.
+This project predicts diseases based on symptoms using python and  Machine Learning.

 ## Features
 - Symptom-based disease prediction